Handwritten (Shawn Mendes album)

-Handwritten is the debut studio album by Canadian singer Shawn Mendes, released on April 14, 2015, by Island.
+Handwritten is the debut studio album by Canadian singer Shawn Mendes, released on April 14, 2015, by Island Records.
 It debuted at number one on the US Billboard 200 with first-week sales of 119,000 album-equivalent units, of which 106,000 copies were pure album sales, becoming the tenth artist to chart under the age of 18.
 The album includes "Stitches", which reached top 5 on the US Billboard Hot 100 and number one on the UK Singles Chart.
-The album's reissue, Handwritten Revisited features the US top 20 single "I Know What You Did Last Summer".
+The album's reissue, Handwritten (Revisited) features the US top 20 single "I Know What You Did Last Summer".
 To promote the album, Mendes performed in several television shows and awards.
 Two concert tours were also supported by the album: ShawnsFirstHeadlines and Shawn Mendes World Tour.

 Background

-After signing a record deal with Island Records in June 2014, Mendes released his debut single "Life of the Party" which peaked at number 24 on the US Billboard Hot 100.
+After signing a record deal with Island Records in June 2014 at 15 years old, Mendes released his debut single "Life of the Party" which peaked at number 24 on the US Billboard Hot 100.
 Following the single release, an EP titled The Shawn Mendes EP was released on July 28, 2014, and sold 48,000 copies in its first week.
 Mendes announced his debut album title and artwork on January 27, 2015, and it was made available to pre-order on February 2, 2015.

 Handwritten was reissued in a revisited edition on November 20, 2015.
 It includes five live recordings tracks from the Greek Theatre and four brand new songs.

 Singles

-"Life of the Party", was released as the lead single from Mendes debut EP The Shawn Mendes EP on 25 June 2014.
-The song serves as the first single from Handwritten as well.
-A one-shot lyric video for the song showing Mendes in the George Street diner premiered on Vevo on June 30, 2014.
-The official music video for the song premiered on March 10, 2015.

-"Something Big", was released as the album's second single on November 7, 2014.
+"Something Big", was released as the album's first single on November 7, 2014.
 The official music video for the song premiered on November 11, 2014, on Vevo, and it is Mendes' first official music video.

-"Stitches", was released as the album's third and final single on May 5, 2015.
+"Stitches", was released as the album's second single on May 5, 2015.
 The song debuted on the Billboard Hot 100 chart of June 13, 2015, at number 89 and became his first top 10, peaking at number 4.
 It also peaked at No. 1 in the UK Singles Chart in January 2016 and became Mendes' first UK chart-topper.

 "I Know What You Did Last Summer", was released as a single from a revisited edition of the album on November 18, 2015.
 The song is a collaboration with Cuban-American singer Camila Cabello.
 It has peaked at number 20 on the Billboard Hot 100 chart.
 In the UK the song peaked at number 42.